 Crete is also famous for its aromatic plants and herbs that grow everywhere on the island.
 Many of them have been used since ancient times for their therapeutic properties and they are currently cultivated in many places of the island.

-Great Britain, whose area is 40 times larger than the island of Crete, encompasses almost the same number of species of plants.
+Great Britain, the area of which is 40 times larger than the island of Crete, encompasses almost the same number of species of plants.
 This is indicative for the variety of species available on the island.

 Allover Crete we meet five different species of saffron (crocus).
 The most common kind of it is Crocus laevigatus, the "smooth" crocus.
 It is called smooth in Greek because the robes of the bulb are smooth.
 It is endemic to southern Greece, Cyclades and Crete.